artistcentredcomputing/artistcentredcomputing.github.io/index.md

 And if you think the whole notion of "Artist-Centred Computing" is just so much rubbish, then submit a paper and argue your case!

+The workshop proceedings will be published through the IEEE.

 # Keynote

 **Ross Bencina** is a programmer/artist and the creator of [AudioMulch](http://www.audiomulch.com): software for real-time audio processing and improvised music performance.

 # Workshop format

 15-20 minute (TBC) presentations (including questions), **live